+NOTE .
+42

-NOTE: 42 DISCLOSURES UNDER THE MICRO, SMALL AND MEDIUM ENTERPRISES DEVELOPMENT ACT, 2006 The information regarding Micro and Small Enterprises has been determined to the extent such parties have been identified on the basis of information available with the Company.
-This has been relied upon by the
+DISCLOSURES UNDER THE MICRO, SMALL AND MEDIUM ENTERPRISES DEVELOPMENT ACT, 2006

+The information regarding Micro and Small Enterprises has been determined to the extent such parties have been identified on the basis of information available with the Company.
+This has been relied upon by the auditors.

-Particulars As at March 31, 2020 As at March 31, 2019 Principal amount remaining unpaid to any supplier as at the end of the accounting year 89.9 98 89.9 98.
+Particulars As at March 31, 2021 ₹ in Millio As at March 31, 2020 Principal amount remaining unpaid to any supplier as at the end of the accounting year 152.6 89.9 152.6 89.9